gsoft-inc/wl-web-configs/docs/swc/configure-dev.md

 We do not guarantee that your configuration transformers won't break after an update.
 It's your responsability to keep them up to date with new releases.
 !!!

 The [predefined options](#3-set-predefined-options) are useful to quickly customize the [default development configuration](https://github.com/gsoft-inc/wl-web-configs/blob/main/packages/swc-configs/src/dev.ts) of this library, but only covers a subset of an [SWC configuration](https://swc.rs/docs/configuration/swcrc).
-If you need full control over the configuration, you can provide configuration transformer functions, **no locked in** :heart::v:
+If you need full control over the configuration, you can provide configuration transformer functions, **no locked in** :heart::v:.

 A configuration transformer function receive an SWC configuration object and returns a transformed (or not) SWC configuration object: